Advertisement

 So what happens instead?

-The skyline is usually illuminated with special festive lighting around NYE as part of city plans to create a celebratory atmosphere, and lights stay on until 12.15 (usually they go off at 10pm).
+The skyline is usually illuminated with special festive lighting around NYE as part of the city's plans to create a celebratory atmosphere, and lights stay on until 12.15 (usually they go off at 10pm).

 People still gather around the Bund for the countdown vibe and skyline views — it gets very crowded even without fireworks.